beth3777/cineTrack/README.md

 - Your top-rated movies

 ### 💫 User Experience
-- Real-time updates with AJAX (no page refreshes)
 - Toast notifications for user actions
 - Responsive design with Bootstrap
 - Clean and intuitive interface